Xia12121/Xia12121.github.io/_pages/about.md

   - /about.html
 ---

 Hello, my name is Linhan Xia, you can call me Chris.
-I guraduate from Hong Kong Baptise University (Zhuhai).
+I guraduate from Hong Kong Baptist University (Zhuhai).
 Now, I am currently enrolling as an intern research assistant at INCLab, Shenzhen Graduate School, Peking University and work with professor [Kai Lei](https://www.researchgate.net/profile/Kai-Lei/2).
 During my undergraduate period, I was a membership of Guangdong Provincial Key Laboratory of Interdisciplinary Research and Application for Data Science, and my supervisor was [Ricky Yuen-tan Hou](https://staff.uic.edu.cn/rickyhou/en).

 My research interests lie in **Natural Language Processing**, **Multi-Modal Fusion**, **Recommendation Systems**, and **Semantic Communication**.
 Welcome to my personal homepage, where you can explore my resume and recent research.